 There are several ways to implement loyalty as part of your application development process. bLoyal, for instance, makes a loyalty SDK that sits directly within your existing app, allowing customers to join your loyalty program, check their balance, and change personal settings, all without leaving your app’s interface or UI.

 Word-of-Mouth is one of the most powerful drivers of new shoppers Loyalty based ambassador programs are one of the most oft-overlooked ways to generate interest in your customer retention marketing strategies.

 One of the most powerful aspects of social media for many retailers is that it allows brand evangelists to amplify the reach of their content through ‘sharing’ across all the platforms where customers spend their time.

-As with all inbound content strategies however, it’s highly important that your offers don’t appear too ‘salesy” or contrived.
-Here’s some more ways to leverage social media when growing your loyalty program:
+As with all inbound content strategies, however, it’s highly important that your offers don’t appear too ‘salesy” or contrived.
+Here are some more ways to leverage social media when growing your loyalty program: